 Hire a car or bring your own?

 If you’re visiting a country that’s relatively close to home, then the prospect of bringing your own car is a tempting one.
 After all, it means you’ll save on car hire fees, and won’t be hemmed in by a rental agency’s rules.
-You will, however, need to sort our your own insurance and permits—and, of course, slap a GB sticker on.
-This applies even if your car already has the GB symbol on its number plate.
+You will, however, need to sort our your own insurance and permits—and, of course, slap a UK sticker on.

 Another big issue to note is that, if driving to continental Europe, most cars are left-hand drive.
 British models, meanwhile, are right-hand drive.
 In general, you’ll still be able to take to the road as normal.
 However, be aware of the following points: